Asian American Pacific Islander Heritage Month 2025

 Collis Patio

-The Korean Student Association and Alpha Phi Alpha Fraternity, Inc. are back with their annual Seoul Food event!
+The Korean Student Association and Alpha Phi Alpha Fraternity, Incorporated - Theta Zeta Chapter are back with their annual Seoul Food event, honoring Black and Asian solidarity during the civil rights era and beyond!

 Collis Common Ground